Patient healthcare has become more efficient and secure with the introduction of Electronic Health Records (EHR).

 Predictive Analytics utilizes statistical approaches and technology developed by scientists that gather an ample amount of data and then use techniques of AI to create a prediction profile from historical data.

-This predictive profile can be applied to a new individual patient to make better decisions and allow EHR systems to improve patient experience and care.
-These factors make the EHR system a more reliable and convenient source of patients’ healthcare data.
+This predictive profile can be applied to a new individual patient to make better decisions and allow EHR Solutions to improve patient experience and care.
+These factors make the Electronic Health Record software a more reliable and convenient source of patients’ healthcare data.

 Using the technology of machine learning, Mount Sinai Health System in New York City created models.
 Identifying the risk of heavy mortality and morbidity in COVID-19 patients, which allowed for better management and greater outcomes.